rbeatie/ReFlexThunk/README.md

 # Twilio Flex With Custom Redux and Thunk MiddleWare

-Here is a very basic demonsrtration of Twilio Flex implementing a Dispatch Chain using Redux-Thunk.
+This basic demonsrtration shows an implementation of a Redux dispatch Chain using [`redux-thunk`](https://github.com/reduxjs/redux-thunk).

 The guide was modified from Redux-Thunk's [Composition](https://github.com/reduxjs/redux-thunk#composition)

+### Bugs:

+The **redux-logger** throws an frequent error `Uncaught (in promise) Error: You may not call store.getState() while the reducer is executing.
+The reducer has already received the state as an argument.
+Pass it down from the top reducer instead of reading it from the store.`

 # Twilio Flex UI Sample